ric2b/Vivaldi-browser/chromium/mojo/edk/embedder/README.md

 }
 ```

-The launched process code uses `SetParentPipeHandle` to get connected, and might
+The launched process code uses `IncomingBrokerClientInvitation` to get
-look something like:
+connected, and might look something like:

 ```
 #include "base/threading/thread.h"